Updated: Feb 9

 By Theresa Anthony, author, My 13th Station

 Wouldn’t life be peachy if everything went according to plan?
 Where the only topics discussed with friends, coworkers, casual acquaintances, and family members revolved around the weather, the movie you just saw, or a favorite recipe.
 Nirvana.
 Utopia.
 Heaven on earth.

 Guess what folks…that ain’t reality.
 In real life—as in open-your-eyes-and-look-around—pain is not relegated to the fringes.
 The walking wounded populate your daily lives, individuals suffering intense emotional pain because their teen or adult child is battling a monster.

-On the contrary, these are the most important topics we should be discussing!
+On the contrary, these are actually the most important topics we should be discussing!
 These are life-and-death issues that are stealing our children from us, one after the other.
-What is more important, that great new restaurant you discovered last weekend or your child on the brink of suicide?
+What is more important, that great new restaurant you discovered last weekend or your child being on the brink of suicide?

-Come on people, let’s get real.
-Let us collectively open our eyes and our hearts and express compassion and empathy for our friends and acquaintances that are suffering daily in fear of losing a child.
-Why not help each other research treatment options, seek out quality sober living resources, help them find outpatient mental health services, suggest an Al-anon meeting, help them navigate their insurance benefits, and mostly, offer heartfelt encouragement.
+Let's collectively open our hearts and be brave enough to express compassion and empathy for our friends and acquaintances that are suffering daily in fear of losing a child.
+Why not help each other research treatment options, seek out quality sober living resources, help them find outpatient mental health services, suggest an Al-anon meeting, help them navigate their insurance benefits, and mostly, to offer heartfelt encouragement.
 These parents need support.
-I know this….I was one of them.
+I know this firsthand….I was one of them.

 Parents of troubled kids struggling with substance abuse or mental health issues are often mired in feelings of defeat, exhaustion, and utter panic.
 They will do their best to blend in to the rest of society, pasting a fake smile on their faces and chatting about the weather.
 But look into their eyes to see the worry and pain, and realize how alone these parents feel.
 Just ask them, "Is everything alright?" and behold the beautiful, substantive conversation that follows.